Wesswanson/Basic_Onshape_CAD/README.md

 ![sub assembly](https://davidswanson.org/wp-content/uploads/2020/10/subforwes.png)

 ### Reflection
 Creating assemblies requires a lot of new skills on Onshape.
-You should know enough about assemblies to put together these parts just from doing the beginning of the assemblies lesson [here](https://learn.onshape.com/learn/learning-path/onshape-fundamentals-cad) on the onshape learning center.
+You should know enough about assemblies to put together these parts just from doing the beginning of [this](https://learn.onshape.com/learn/learning-path/onshape-fundamentals-cad) lesson on assemblies in the Onshape learning center.
 There is also a [video](https://www.youtube.com/watch?v=R4PDBd8H5h8&feature=emb_logo) that will explain how to make the sub-assembly in detail.
+  Creating a sub-assembly is an important step that can make the assembly process much easier.
+When you start the final assembly it will make it much easier to have half of the assembly already together and insert it as one piece.
+That will reduce confution and reduce the posibility of messing up the whole assembly in the final stages.
+When I realized I had made a mistake while working on the final assembly, having the sub-assembly in another tab made it very easy to root out the problem and fix it.

+Remember while working on this step:

+*

 ## Assembly